 ν kinematic viscosity (m2/s); ν = μ / ρ.

 - Laminar flow.
 For practical purposes, if the Reynolds number is less than 2000, the flow is laminar.
 The accepted transition Reynolds number for flow in a circular pipe is Red,crit = 2300.

 - Transitional flow.
 At Reynolds numbers between about 2000 and 4000, the flow is unstable due to the onset of turbulence.
 These flows are sometimes referred to as transitional flows.

 - Turbulent flow.
 If the Reynolds number is greater than 3500, the flow is turbulent.
 Most fluid systems in nuclear facilities operate with turbulent flow.

 Turbulent Velocity Profile

 Power-law velocity profile – Turbulent velocity profile

 where the exponent n is a constant whose value depends on the Reynolds number.
-This dependency is empirical and it is shown at the picture.
+This dependency is empirical, and it is shown in the picture.
 In short, the value n increases with increasing Reynolds number.
 The one-seventh power-law velocity profile approximates many industrial flows.